the plan for the future

 Graeber mentions the job of a receptionist at a publisher.
 She had nothing to do, except for taking up an occasional telephone call.
 Another employee could easily have done this alongside other tasks, but without a separate receptionist no-one would have taken the publisher seriously.
 Graeber contends that the best indication of a job being pointless is when people who do the job themselves believe it is.1

 If someone is willing to pay you for doing something, the job has economic value.
-If you pay me for dressing up as a rabbit and hopping around on the street, this job makes perfect economic sense.
-And perhaps it brings a few smiles on a few faces too, so who is to tell which jobs are pointless?
+If you pay me for dressing up as a rabbit and hopping around on the street, this job makes perfect economic sense, even though I may think that there are better things to do.
+And perhaps my hopping brings a few smiles on a few faces too, so who is to tell which jobs are pointless?

 Our planet can’t sustain all our economic activities.
 Choices have to be made.
 The simple fact that someone is willing to pay me for doing the job doesn’t suffice.
 For many jobs it may be better that they aren’t done at all.
 Paying people for doing nothing is not as bad as using up scarce resources for something we do not need.
 Of course it is better that everyone is employed and doing something useful.
 But how are we going to pay for it?

 Now the rich are getting richer by making us produce and buy stuff we do not need.
 The game of Monopoly gives some insight as to how this works.
 If you have played the game, you may have noticed that it usually goes like this.
 At first players buy streets and build capital in the form of houses and hotels, often paid for by other players that stay in them.
 You can get rich by making the right investments.
 There is also some luck involved.
 It ends when most players are bankrupt while there more houses and hotels than players.
 In other words, there is more stuff than people need, and they can’t afford to buy it all.